AzharMahmood2000/ms-signature-dining/documentation.md

-# My Path to Ms Signature Dining: A Developer’s Journey

 Building this project was a huge learning curve for me.
 What started as a few simple pages for a restaurant quickly turned into a deep dive into creating a truly premium user experience.
 Here’s a bit of the “behind-the-scenes” of how I got everything to work.